Projects / P8

 CRSN

 Climate change is increasingly recognized as a significant driver of human migration, particularly in regions where agricultural livelihoods are heavily dependent on weather conditions.
-In Sub-Saharan Africa, communities face rising temperatures, erratic rainfall, and worsening crop yields, all of which threaten food security and economic stability.
-In rural Burkina Faso, where populations are already vulnerable due to limited adaptive capacity, declines in crop productivity are leading to increased migration.
+In Sub‑Saharan Africa, communities face rising temperatures, erratic rainfall, and declining crop yields, all of which threaten food security and economic stability.
+In rural Burkina Faso, where populations are already vulnerable due to limited adaptive capacity, declines in crop productivity are contributing to increased migration.

 Principal Investigator (PI):